-Give us a call, we speak in plain English, we do not make promises that we cannot keep, and if we cannot help you, we do not get paid, so as you will appreciate it is not in our interests or yours to waste your time or ours.
-But if we can see a way of helping you we will fight all the way to make it happen, and we just hate to say no. Call us now on 03452 605506 or 07867 794837 we are here to help YOU.
+Give us a call, we speak in plain English and do not make promises that we cannot keep.
+If we cannot help you, we do not get paid, so as you will appreciate it is not in our interest, or yours, to waste your time.
+But if we can see a way of helping you we will fight all the way to make it happen, and we just hate to say ‘NO’.
+Call us now on 03452 605506 or 07867 794837 we are here to help YOU

 Mortgages with Adverse Credit

 A great many clients are still being turned down by our High Street lenders for what in most cases turns out to be historical minor adverse credit, which in 99% of cases will mean that they will fail the credit score.However, do not despair, all is not lost.
 There are lenders out there who do not base their decision on how many points you score.
 They will credit check, as every lender does, but the decision to lend or not is made by a human being, yes that is right, a person (an Underwriter) will decide, not the computer.
 If you are in any doubt about your current credit status then you should obtain a copy of your credit file from one of the main credit agencies, Experian, Equifax, or Call Credit which you can now access for a one off payment of £2.

 When we know exactly what Bad credit you have registered against you, when it was registered, the amounts involved, and if it has been satisfied, we can then give you an accurate assessment of your mortgage potential, without having to carry out a credit check, which will have a very negative impact on your credit score.
 We have lenders who will accept Bad and Adverse Credit, they may need a slightly larger deposit, 15-25%, and they may charge a bit more than some of the more recognised lenders, but they are there to help you and they want to lend, unlike the majority of the High Street lenders who are just cherry picking and trying to maximise their profitability on the business they write.